National initiative gives residents tools to avoid further tragedies

 In most cities and states, laws don’t exist to explicitly prohibit an animal from being kept in a hot car.
 API is also working through legislative avenues to address this issue directly including introducing legislation in the state of California that would make it unlawful to leave a companion animal unattended in a motor vehicle under conditions that could endanger the animal’s health.
 This bill has passed the California Senate and has broad base legislative support.

 The Animal Protection Institute is a national nonprofit animal advocacy organization working to end animal cruelty and exploitation through legislation, litigation and public education.
-API’s national My Dog Is Cool initiative is backed by Nissan car company and Better World Club, both companies with track records of caring for animals who accompany their drivers.
+API’s national My Dog Is Cool initiative is backed by Nissan and Better World Club, both companies with track records of caring for animals who accompany their drivers.
 Nissan and Better World Club are working with API to spread the message about the dangers of leaving dogs in hot cars and encourage other car manufacturers and traveler’s services companies to join the My Dog Is Cool initiative.

 Zibby Wilder, 916-447-3085 x205